Choosing Liposuction in Philadelphia: Who’s a Good Fit?

 Dr. Hoffman performs S.A.F.E liposuction both in the Main Line office and under general anesthesia.

-Answer: A number of liposuction techniques have come about in the world of plastic surgery.
+Answer: Several liposuction techniques have come about in the world of plastic surgery.
 While not all of these types are available from Dr. Hoffman, it is still important to be aware of your options.

 Super-wet liposuction is similar to tumescent liposuction, but it involves injection of a larger amount of the tumescent solution.

 Another common option is SmartLipo.
-This form of laser liposuction features application of laser energy to the fat cells.
-The heat of this energy liquifies the fatty tissue, allowing for very easy removal.
+This form of laser liposuction features the application of laser energy to fat cells.
+The heat of this energy liquefies the fatty tissue, allowing for very easy removal.
 It also reduces potential bruising and tightens the skin of the treatment region.

 VASERlipo is a form of UAL (Ultrasound-Assisted Liposuction) that utilizes ultrasound waves to melt fat cells.
 In this way, it is very similar to SmartLipo.

-Answer: A Brazilian butt lift, or BBL, is a procedure that takes fat from the surrounding areas of the buttock and places into the buttock to give a lift or improved appearance of the buttock.
+Answer: A Brazilian butt lift, or BBL, is a procedure that takes fat from the surrounding areas of the buttock and places it into the buttock to give a lift or improve the appearance of the buttock.
 Fat can be taken from the stomach as well.

 Liposuction is used to remove the fat, from the desired areas.
 It is then prepared and injected into the buttocks area to help augment the butt.
 By removing fat and then placing the fat a better contour and appearance of the buttocks is achieved.
-About 60 percent of the fat is able to survive and is permanent.
-It will grow and shrink as the patient gains and looses weight.
+About 60 percent of the fat can survive and is permanent.
+It will grow and shrink as the patient gains and loses weight.